 Sephiroth’s second phase begins with his most powerful attack.
 Taken from Kefka Palazzo of Final Fantasy VI, this is the spell “Heartless Angel,” which has been associated with Sephiroth ever since this cameo in KH1.
 Yes, that is the name of a spell that existed before Kingdom Hearts.
 It’s a doozy: if you let Sephiroth complete it, Sora will lose all but 1 HP and all of his MP.
 Sephiroth then immediately jumps in to finish you off, meaning that even veterans can be killed on the spot.
 There are several solutions but they’re all extreme: firstly, you can try to stay on Sephiroth’s toes at all time so that he can’t cast Heartless Angel.
 That mobility upgrade I mentioned during the Kurt Zisa fight – the one from the final world – helps considerably.
 Secondly, you can use Strike Raid to make him flinch while casting.
 Thirdly (and good to keep in mind just in case), you can have your cursor waiting on the Item button so that you drop an Elixir on your head right after Heartless Angel completes but before Sephiroth attacks.

-One of the troubles with recognizing Heartless Angel is the vocal cue, which is practically whispered.
+One of the troubles with recognizing Heartless Angel is the vocal cue, which is practically whispered, leading some fans to call it “Sin Harvest,” since that’s all they could ever make out.
 All of Sephiroth’s dialogue is practically whispered.
 Good for Sephiroth’s character, but not for gameplay.
 At the time, the fans blamed the voice actor, but I think he actually did do a good job with Sephiroth.
 No, this strikes me as another problem stemming from Kingdom Heart’s voice direction.
 Someone should have said “be louder,” but they never did.
 So with all those compliments from me, you’re probably going to be surprised to learn who actually did do the voice: Lance Bass, from 90s boy band N’Sync.
 No, really.

 Clearing Sephiroth gets you nothing but EXP in the Vanilla game, but gives you three prizes in Final Mix (four with the Achievement in 1.5).
 First is the One-Winged Angel Keyblade, a weak Keyblade with a lethal crit bonus.
 Second: it seems Sephiroth was holding a piece of the Ansem report, implying these later pages all ended up in the hands of powerful, evil entities.
 This one is cautiously worded, and it is not entirely clear what Ansem is talking about.
 But because this and the last report are pure sequel bait, I’m going to file them away at the end of this retrospective along with the biggest piece of sequel bait: the Secret Endings.